-Deepening Connections is a three-year project (2018 to 2021) working to protect remnant biodiversity along Deep Creek and Konagaderra Creek, by undertaking weed and rabbit control across 6,700 hectares of private land south of Darraweit Guim.
+Deepening Connections is a 3.5 year project (2018 to December 2021) working to protect remnant biodiversity along Deep Creek and Konagaderra Creek, by undertaking weed and rabbit control across 6,700 hectares of private land south of Darraweit Guim.

 These waterways provide habitat for several significant species, including Platypus, Growling Grass Frog, Southern Brown Toadlet and Swift Parrot, and the deeply incised gorges and the grassy woodlands that surround them are iconic Victorian landscapes.

 The biodiversity within this landscape is impacted by weed invasion, vegetation clearing, urban expansion and pest animals, such as rabbits and foxes.
 Weeds and rabbits significantly reduce the capacity for native plants and animals to flourish and regenerate.
 Control of these threats offers the best ‘bang for buck’ in the protection of habitat for native species.

 - Working with local landholders undertake weed and rabbit control works

 - Strengthening landholder stewardship through regular field days and other education programs

 - Department of Environment, Land, Water and Planning (DELWP)

 - Hume City Council

 - Mitchell Shire